 Legend has it that the Dumtse Lhakhang was built as a means to subdue a demoness by Thangtong Gyalpo.
 It was built in the 15th century and is quite an unusual temple that has the appearance of a Chorten.
 The most amazing feature of this temple is the path leading up to it.
 The path is lined by some of the most magnificent murals that you will ever find in Bhutan.
 The architecture of the temple is also superb and worth your time.
 This place is very interesting and its alluring history should be reason enough for you to visit this offbeat place as you are traveling through Bhutan.

 Once you choose Himalayan Trekkers, you will not regret on missing out any offbeat location.
-So, for your next journey, book us and see how magical Bhutan is.
+We have more than 15 Bhutan Tour Packages for you to choose from, so come find out how magical Bhutan is.